EshalSajjad/x86-Kernel/README.md

 A functional 32-bit operating system kernel built from scratch in C and x86 Assembly, running on emulated x86 hardware via QEMU.
 Implements the core subsystems of a Unix-style OS — from bare-metal hardware interaction up through a working shell.

-> No starter code was used for the implementation.
-The project was built incrementally across four stages, each layer depending on the correctness of the one below it.

 ---

 ## Demo